top of page

 Dr. French first tried to publish a collection of Kentucky ballads in 1910; the story of how this did not come to be, along with how the history of Appalachian balladry would have been different if it had, is the subject of this story of one of Kentucky music's greatest unknown women.
 The biography may be ordered here: https://www.kentuckypress.com/9780813178523/katherine-jackson-french/

 A commemorative edition of her ballads has been published by Berea College, fulfilling a 110-year-old promise.
-It, along with There Was a Fair Maid Dwelling a recording of French's ballads (#55 on the Folk Chart in 2020), is available by contacting liza@elizabethdisavinoauthor.com .
+It, along with There Was a Fair Maid Dwelling a recording of French's ballads (#9 on the International DJ chart and #55 on the Folk Chart in 2020), is available by contacting liza@elizabethdisavinoauthor.com .

 Hello, friends,